University of Washington football player arrested, accused of raping two women - ExBulletin

 The second woman reported the alleged rape to the university on November 28, police said.
 Rogers allegedly called her on that date to confront her about the allegations, police said in court documents.

-Multiple emails were also sent within the University of Washington athletics department confirming that Rogers should be removed from the team's travel list for the Pac-12 championship game, but no documentation was provided as to the reasons for such action, the documents said.
+Multiple emails were also sent within Washington's athletic department confirming that Rogers should be removed from the team's travel list for the Pac-12 championship game, but no documentation was provided on the reasons for such action, according to the documents.
 However, a month later he was allowed to appear in the Huskies' two College Football Playoff games.

-Rogers recorded five carries for 19 yards in the Huskies' semifinal win over the Texas Longhorns on Jan.
-1. The 18-year-old rushed for two yards in the National Championship game against the Michigan Wolverines on Jan.
+Rogers recorded five carries for 19 yards in the Huskies' semifinal win over Texas on Jan.
+1. The 18-year-old rushed for 2 yards in the national championship game against Michigan on Jan.
 8.

 That's not why I was here, Fisch said.
 As soon as I learned of the allegations, as soon as they were brought to our attention, he was suspended indefinitely.
 I have no comment on what happened in the past.
 That has nothing to do with me.